Nicholas F. Jones

 PhD, University of California at Berkeley, 1975

-At present, I am engaged full time as one of a dozen editors and more than 100 contributors at work on Brill’s New Jacoby, an English-language re-edition (Greek text, translation, and commentary) of Felix Jacoby’s Die Fragmente der griechischen Historiker.
-My contributor’s assignment comprises 37 writers on Athens, including the major “Atthidographers” Androtion and Philochoros.
-Thirty of my entries are completed and in various stages of editorial review (with a few actually uploaded), but all the Atthidographers assigned to me remain to be written and edited.
-Recently, Apollodoros of Athens has been added to my assignment, bringing the Greek to nearly 250 Jacoby pages.
-My editorial review responsibilities include entries concerning Athens, the Peloponnese, Aegean islands, and the Asia Minor seaboard.
-I expect to be working full time on the BNJ through my final deadline of April 30, 2014 and very likely significantly beyond that date.
+At present, I am one of a dozen editors and more than a hundred contributors at work on Brill’s New Jacoby, an English-language edition (Greek text, translation, and commentary) of Felix Jacoby’s Die Fragmente der griechischen Historiker.
+My contributor’s assignment comprises 37 writers on Athens, including the major “Atthidographers” Androtion and Philochoros; my editorial responsibilities extend over Athens, Peloponnese, Aegean islands, and the Asia Minor seaboard.

+Both my MA in ancient Greek (1972) and my PhD in Classics (1975) were taken at Berkeley.
 Among my honors are fellowships from Fulbright, ACLS, and NEH, the last-mentioned held while in residence at the Institute for Advanced Study in Princeton.
 Spring 2005 I was Hyde Fellow at the University of Pennsylvania.
-My free-time personal pursuits include large format film photography and darkroom, camping, music, gardening, housekeeping, and various family activities.
+Current Pitt affiliations are with the Programs in Cultural Studies (with which I have served as the Classics departmental liaison); Gender, Sexuality & Women’s Studies; and the Departments of History and of Religious Studies.
+My free-time amateur interests include large format film photography and darkroom, natural history, gardening, and listening to music.

 - Public Organization in Ancient Greece.
 A Documentary Study, Philadelphia: Memoirs of the American Philosophical Society 1987